-This is a comprehensive summary of the book Built to Last: Successful Habits of Visionary Companies by James Collins and Jerry Porras.
+This is a comprehensive summary of the book Built to Last: Successful Habits of Visionary Companies by James Collins and Jerry Porras (part of the business book summaries collection).
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.
 Supporting Members get access to downloadable worksheets.

 The Book In Three Or More Sentences:

 Not a business book, but a book about building long-lasting human-centric institutions with soul and purpose.
 Built to Last provides an in-depth overview of the best practices used by exceptional companies, most of them established more than 100 years ago – some of these are P&G, Sony, and Disney.
 The award-winning authors discuss the core values of these organizations and how they’ve managed to survive and thrive for so long.

 In essence, authors Collins and Porras explain why everyone should run a visionary company – with values and desire to make a difference in the world.
 After observing the top companies in the world these business veterans found out that all of them have something in common.
 These giants perfectly understand the difference between what should never change and what should be open for a change – the core values don’t change, but their practices might.
 Or in other words, you can adjust your business depending on the changes happening in the world but never change your values and the reason you exist.
 Otherwise, people will stop believing in you.

 - Your main mission, as a company owner, advisor, or co-owner is to ensure that your company will survive long after your gone.